lcford2/eia_data_portal/README.md

 # EIA API Data Portal

 This is a small project I started to help pull a lot of data from EIA.
-EIA provides a ton of useful information for energy systems modeling and other uses, but it can be cumbersome to navigate through their website to get all of the information you want.
+EIA provides a ton of useful information for energy systems modeling and other uses, and its web interface is really nice and useful.
+However, when you need a lot of data it can be cumbersome to navigate through their website to get all of the information you want.
+This project simply provides a easy method to automate that.

 The hallmarks of this project are:
 - Use of EIA's Data Access API